banago/PHPloy/readme.md

 ## Requirements

-* PHP command line interpreter (CLI) version 5.x
+* PHP 5.3+ command line interpreter (CLI)
 * Windows machines will require AnsiCon to display colors (and not raw color codes) in the command prompt
     1. [Download AnsiCon here](http://adoxa.hostmyway.net/ansicon/)
-    2. Install it by running `ansicon -i` from a command prompt or run window
+    2. Install it by running `ansicon -i` from a command prompt or "Run" window

 ## Usage